drhakoo-beep/Hardmux/README.md

 ## Disclaimer

 You are responsible for any illegal use.
-The vehicle should only be used for ethical purposes.
+The tool should only be used for ethical purposes.

 ## License